 Darren Shan dominated my teenage years when it came to reading.
 There were times when I would literally have to put to book down and pace my room like “he did not just…”.
 I still maintain the belief that no one does plot twists like Darren Shan does, and I would credit him for being a big inspiration on myself when it comes to writing.
 I love/d this series beyond words.

 Shan has his own take on the vampire genre and to the relief of many, avoids the glamorous vampires that dominate young adult fiction, although the series is aimed at younger readers.
 Twelve books sound like a big commitment to a story but they’re all short and with each, I was sad to see it end because these are all among my favourite books.
 I was left not knowing what to do with my life once finished, so invested in the manga version just to stay in the story.

 Harry Potter series by J.K.
 Rowling

-Harry Potter was bound to appear eventually, in fact it would have been sinful not to mention it.
+Harry Potter was bound to appear eventually, in fact, it would have been sinful not to mention it.
 They are without a doubt my favourite books!

 People are usually surprised when I say that I didn’t actually read the books until after the movies had finished.
 The books, obviously, are miles better than the movies.
-That’s not to say that I don’t love the movies because I love this series with every fibre of my being, my childhood would have been much duller without Harry Potter and the world a less magical place.
-The books have vital parts in them that the movies missed out on and beloved characters are more alive on page than on screen.
+That’s not to say that I don’t love the movies because I love this series with every fiber of my being, my childhood would have been much duller without Harry Potter and the world a less magical place.
+The books have vital parts in them that the movies missed out on and beloved characters are more alive on the page than on screen.
 You see the small little details and events that the movies simply couldn’t include and I felt much more apart of the story than I did before.
 No one will ever come close to creating what J.K.
 Rowling made and that in itself is magic.